 Altered sense of time

-Medical - Because of the drug's stimulatory effects, certain users love the feeling of mass communion that the drug provides, and others use it like a party fuel.
+The MDMA drug is mainly used in parties and clubs.
+As the sense organs of the human being are enhanced, thus this is used by them for feelings of pleasure.
+Because of the drug's stimulatory effects, certain users love the feeling of mass communion that the drug provides, and others use it as party fuel.
 MDMA has been used less frequently than other stimulants, usually once or twice a week.
-MDMA has no acknowledged medical purposes as of 2017.
-It had a limited usage in psychotherapy until it was universally prohibited.
-The US Food and Drug Administration (FDA) allowed limited study on MDMA-assisted psychotherapy for post-traumatic stress disorder (PTSD) in 2017, based on early data that MDMA may improve PTSD psychotherapy efficacy.
+As of 2017, no medical uses of this drug are present.
+It had limited usage in psychotherapy until it was universally prohibited.

 Increased wakefulness or insomnia